Could A Government Experiment Hint At A Missing Link Between Physics & The Paranormal?

-While the scientific amongst us would conclude that this hints at a new and unexplained exotic branch of physics - perhaps in the form of an undiscovered particle or force, those with a more spiritual bent see this unexpected behaviour as possible proof of a God or spiritual energy of some kind.
+While the scientific amongst us would conclude that this hints at a new and unexplained exotic branch of physics - perhaps in the form of an undiscovered particle or forces, those with a more spiritual bent see this unexpected behaviour as possible proof of a God or spiritual energy of some kind.

 Although some ghost hunters put their faith in unproven ghost hunting gadgets, there's currently no scientific way to measure paranormal phenomenon.
 Ghost hunters often talk about 'energy' that causes an apparition to form or allows a poltergeist to be mischievous, but according to our current understanding of the universe, this energy doesn't exist.

 Physicist Brian Cox famously explained why he thinks ghosts don't exist.
 He said, "if there's some kind of substance that's driving our bodies, making my arms move and legs move, then it must interact with the particles out of which our bodies are made.
 And seeing as we've made high precision measurements of the ways that particles interact, then my assertion is there can be no such thing as an energy source that's driving our bodies."

 But, he did say "if we want some sort of pattern that carries information about our living cells to persist then we must specify precisely what medium carries that pattern and how it interacts with the matter particles out of which our bodies are made.
 We must, in other words, invent an extension to the Standard Model of particle physics that has escaped detection."

 Since the results of the Muon g-2 Experiment are at their core proposing just that, an extension to the Standard Model, could the experiment be hinting at the existence of some kind of unknown force or energy within our bodies that controls our limbs and gives us our 'life force'?